fabriciomurai/lucassxs.github.io/content/authors/admin/_index.md

 Hi!
 Welcome to my personal site.

 I am currently Undergraduate Statistics in the [Departament of Statistics](https://www.des.uem.br), at the [State University of Maringá](https://www.uem.br).
 This website contains some information
-[about myself](/aboutme) and things I learn, mostly in R, Python and Emacs-Lisp.
+[about myself](/aboutme) and things I learn, mostly in R, Python and Emacs-Lisp...